 - implantable hearing technology

 - tinnitus adviser training.

-Once you've got experience, you may be able to apply to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This five-year, workplace-based training programme includes study at Doctorate level and, where appropriate, study for Royal College qualifications.
-See the NSHCS website for full details.
+Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
+This bespoke five-year, workplace-based training programme includes study at doctoral level at a standard similar to medical speciality training.

 You can also study for a traditional PhD and get involved in research.